zhangfisher/flexstyled/readme.md

 # StyledFc

-StyledFc is a simple css-in-js library for react component
+StyledFc is a simple runtime `css-in-js` library for react component

 [中文](./readme_CN.md)